roeegro/SwimFix/OpenPose Plus Setup Guide.md

 ### Custom Data
 In case you wish to train a model on your own data you need to create an annotation file in JSON format for that data.
 Make sure to annotate in the [COCO Format](http://cocodataset.org/#format-data).

 For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
 We recommend you to use it as well.
-In case you please check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.
+Please check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.

 1. Use the above annotator (or any other annotator) in order to annotate your data in the correct format.
 2. Export the annotated data to a JSON file in a  to `data/your_data/` folder and name it `coco.json` .